SURGEON’S RECOMMENDATION ON MAGNAWAVING

 The damage to my knee was a lot more extensive than I or the surgeon guessed.
 The day before surgery I met with the doctor who would be operating on my knee.
 We knew from the MRI that the ACL was severed in one place.
 But he was optimistic that while my MCL was damaged, it might not require surgery.
 In fact, he said it felt and looked as though my MCL was already healing itself.

 Less than 20 hours before surgery I felt great.
-Hearing the doctor’s positive outlook on my MCL gave me hope that this injury would be even easier to treat than when I tore the ACL in my other knee four and half years ago.
+Hearing the doctor’s positive outlook on my MCL gave me hope that this injury would be even easier to heal than when I tore the ACL in my other knee four and half years ago.
 Unfortunately, I was very wrong.

 As I slept on the operating table the doctor had more freedom to look inside my knee.
 After the surgery he sounded somewhat surprised when he told me just how bad the MCL tear also was.
 My surgery took an extra hour longer than expected.